Viscous fluid dynamics with decaying vacuum energy density: Results and Discussion

 The jerk parameter which is a dimensionless third derivative of the scale factor, can provide us the simplest approach to search for departures from the $\Lambda$CDM model.
 It is noted that for $\Lambda$CDM model, $j=1$(const.) always.
 Thus, any deviation from $j=1$ would favor a non-$\Lambda$CDM model.
 In contrast to deceleration parameter which has negative values indicating accelerating Universe, the positive values of the jerk parameter show an accelerating rate of expansion.
-In Fig. 13, the evolutions of jerk parameter are shown for $\Lambda$CDM and viscous $\Lambda(t)$ models using the best-fit values of parameters obtained from three combination of datasets.
+In Fig. 16, the evolutions of jerk parameter are shown for $\Lambda$CDM and viscous $\Lambda(t)$ models using the best-fit values of parameters obtained from three combination of datasets.
 It is obvious from the figure that this parameter remains positive and less than unity in past, and eventually tends to unity in late-time.
-Thus, the jerk parameter deviates in early time but it attains the same value as $\Lambda$CDM in late-time.
+Thus, the jerk parameter deviates in early time but it attains the same value as $\Lambda$CDM in late-time.\\ Using the best-fit values of parameters from Table II in Eq.\eqref{eqb14}, we plot the matter energy density as a function of redshift for different combinations of datasets in Fig.18.
+It is observed that the matter density was too large at the beginning of the cosmic evolution.
+As $z\rightarrow -1$, the matter energy density tends to a finite value for all combinations of datasets.